TodWulff/Klipper_UserInteraction/README.md

 For optional parameters, read the code to understand implications of relying on defaults.

-Again, ALL options are optional and default to something - Defaults:
+Again, ALL parameters are optional and default to something:

 	PROMPT="Awaiting User Input:"		displayed on the console at macro start as a user prompt TYPE=STRING				'string' or 'integer' or 'float' - for buttons use string